MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

    print(status_response.status_code)
    ```

-### Part 3.
-Create a session, the model, and a snapshot
+### Part 2.
+Prepare the session, model, and snapshot

 After authentication, you can start a Python session and create a model you'll publish later.
 You can include any Python code or models in a web service.
 Once you've set up your session environment, you can even save it as a snapshot so you can reload your session as you had it before.